 - 8.1 (i) The elective courses are to be registered by B.Sc.
 (Hons.)
 Agriculture students. - (ii) A student can select three elective courses offered during IV, V and VI semesters from the list of elective courses offered by the institute. - (iii) A minimum of 30 and a maximum of 40 students shall be allowed to register a particular elective course offered during a particular semester.
-If more number of students opt for a particular Elective Course during a semester, then OGPA of the student is to be considered.

-8.2 (i) To get the eligibility for registering of ELP, the students should have completed all the courses, offered upto sixth semester, successfully.
-No student shall be allowed to take up the ELP with backlog/repeat courses.
+If more number of students opt for a particular Elective Course during a semester, then OGPA of the student is to be considered. - 8.2 (i) To get the eligibility for registering of ELP, the students should have completed the residential requirement.
+No student shall be allowed to take up the ELP with 'E' grade in any course from I to VI Semester. - (ii) A minimum of 10 and maximum of 40 students shall be allowed to register for a particular Experiential Learning Course.
+If more number of students opt for a single Experiential Learning Course, then OGPA of the student is to be considered.